YunoHost/doc/packaging_apps.md

 ### Package script checker
 <a class="btn btn-lg btn-default" href="https://github.com/YunoHost/package_checker">Package checker</a>

-This is a Python script which check:
+This Python script checks:
 * that the package is up to date wich last specifications
 * that all files are present
-* that the manifest don't have syntax error
+* that the manifest doesn't have syntax errors
-* that scripts exit well before modifing the system during verifications.
+* that scripts exit well before modifing the system during verification.

 ### Publish and ask for testing your application
-* Publishing a [post on the Forum](https://forum.yunohost.org/) with the [`App integration` category](https://forum.yunohost.org/c/app-integration), to ask tests and returns on your application.
+* Publishing a [post on the Forum](https://forum.yunohost.org/) with the [`App integration` category](https://forum.yunohost.org/c/app-integration), to ask for testing and feedback on your application.

-* Ask to add your application in the [app repository](https://github.com/YunoHost/apps) to be displayed in the [non-official apps list](apps_in_progress_en).
-Precise his progress state: `notworking`, `inprogress`, or `working`.
+* Ask your application to be added to the [app repository](https://github.com/YunoHost/apps) to be displayed in the [non-official apps list](apps_in_progress_en).
+Specify its progress state: `notworking`, `inprogress`, or `working`.

-- Subscribe to the [Apps mailing list](https://list.yunohost.org/cgi-bin/mailman/listinfo/apps) to be informed about packaging evolutions.
+- Subscribe to the [Apps mailing list](https://list.yunohost.org/cgi-bin/mailman/listinfo/apps) to be informed about packaging evolution.

 ### Officalization of an application
-To become an official application, it must be enough tested, stable and should work on 64 bits, 32 bits et ARM processor architectures, and on Debian Jessie.
+To become an official application, it must be tested well enough, be stable and should work on 64 bits, 32 bits et ARM processor architectures, and on Debian Jessie.
 If you think those conditions are met, ask for [official integration](https://github.com/YunoHost/apps) of your application.